UWrc/uwrc.github.io/docs/setup/intracluster-keys.md

 ### Authorizing the keys

-You will also need to add the contents of your public key to the `authorized_keys` file in your home directory with the follow commands:
+You will also need to add the contents of your public key to the `authorized_keys` file in your home directory with the following commands:

 ```
 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 chmod 600 ~/.ssh/authorized_keys
 ```

-This also also ensures the `authorized_keys` file has appropriate permissions.
+This also ensures the `authorized_keys` file has appropriate permissions.